 The physical act of prayer now extends beyond religious spaces to places such as parks and city-squares; it spills over into our everyday worlds.
 It is even visible in sports arenas with athletes prostrating to the ground or raising hands to the sky in moments of triumph.
 Can we draw parallels between an act of personal faith and our quest to achieve a higher state of focus, or is it one and the same?

-The audience is invited to walk through a combination of live performance, art installation and projected film zones that disrupt the conventions of theatre, placing them at the very heart of the story.
-A replica of the famous Birmingham Qur’an, considered to be one of the world’s oldest, will be integrated into the show.
+The audience was invited to walk through a combination of live performance, art installation and projected film zones that disrupt the conventions of theatre, placing them at the very heart of the story.
+A replica of the famous Birmingham Qur’an, considered to be one of the world’s oldest, was integrated into the show as an exhibit.

-Mohammed Ali together with his Soul City Arts team aim to demystify this familiar yet misunderstood tradition of Islamic prayer through an extraordinary multi-disciplinary show that will challenge our perceptions.
+Mohammed Ali together with his Soul City Arts team aimed to demystify this familiar yet misunderstood tradition of Islamic prayer through an extraordinary multi-disciplinary show that challenged perceptions.